rowlandhill/ruby-gem-study/README.md

 ### Your Turn :: Installing Ruby Gems

 Fork and clone this repo; then, run each of the commands above from within the repo.
+Then, just for fun, run `gem install bundler` and look at the output you get.

 ## Researching Gems
 ### Where Can I Find Ruby Gems?